besser82/libxcrypt/README.md

 don't currently plan to do that work ourselves.

-It is also possible to remove support for DES and MD5 password hashes, by supplying the --disable-weak-hashes switch to 'configure'.
-This option implies --disable-obsolete-api.
+It is also possible to remove support for DES and MD5 password hashes, by supplying the `--disable-weak-hashes` switch to `configure`.
+This option implies `--disable-obsolete-api`.
 It should only be used in contexts where there are definitely no user accounts that are old enough to have stored their password with an old hash.